mostalive/masspairing/README.md

 Willem van den Ende will be facilitating in each room, making sure you have fun, and maybe learn something :).

-## Why this exercies?
+## Why this exercise?
-We chose the game of life, because if you practice it, you can do it in a relatevily short amount of time.
+We chose the game of life, because if you practice it, you can do it in a relatively short amount of time.
 Emmanuel Gaillot ran it as a kata at xp2005, afterwards it has been picked up as kata of choice for the global day of code retreat.
+The game has nice generative rules, some IO and a grid that needs a good representation.

 The goal of the exercise is not to rush to create a full solution, but to work together in baby steps, working as well as you can.
 This